 Electrostatic precipitators (also called electronic filters) electrically charge airborne particles and then trap them on oppositely charged metal plates.
 They are available to be installed in central filtration systems and in portable units, usually with fans.

-As with negative ion generators, they create negative ions within a space through which air flows, giving airborne particles a charge.
-The particles are then collected on an electrostatically charged panel filter or metal plates.
+As with negative ion generators, they create negative ions within a space through which air flows, thus giving airborne particles a charge.
+The particles are then collected on an electrostatically charged panel filter or metal plate.

 Collection efficiency of these units varies widely depending upon the area of the collecting plates, air flow rate, the strength of the electrical field, and the how often the collection plates are cleaned.